 Drama outside of the classroom:

-Whether studying Drama as a chosen subject or just showing a love for acting, all students have extensive opportunities to develop their skills and interests in the dramatic arena through the variety of co-curricular activities on offer.
+Whether studying Drama as a chosen subject or just showing a love for acting, theatre-making or backstage work, all students have extensive opportunities to develop their skills and interests in the dramatic arena through the variety of co-curricular activities on offer.

-The School produces and performs three large-scale productions annually, which include two Junior Drama productions and one full-blown musical production by our Senior students.
-Produced by our Head of Drama, the productions involve our students from start to finish, including in aspects such as costume design and creation, choreography, lighting and props.
-Here, the students are able to put to use all they have learnt in class, but also all of the co-curricular skills they have developed during the co-curricular activities, such as Junior Drama Club and the Technical Club.
+The School produces and performs several productions annually, which include a Junior production for Years 7 & 8, a Senior production for Years 9-13, and a number of Studio theatre productions from exam classes and scholars.
+Produced and directed by the Drama Department, the productions involve our students from start to finish, including aspects such as costume design and creation, choreography, lighting, and props.
+Here, the students can use all they have learnt in class, but also all of the skills they have developed during the co-curricular activities, such as the Junior Drama Club and the AshTech, our Technical Theatre Club.